mmbman/Katagiri/1981-11-21-Blue-Cliff-Record-Case-25-Talk-1.md

 **This transcript is in rough draft stage.**

-#### What happens when we come face-to-face with real life, such as being paralyzed, or having cancer?
+#### What happens when we unexpectedly come face-to-face with real life, such as being paralyzed, or having cancer?
 Katagiri Roshi discusses “the big trap,” “one-finger Zen,” Jean-Jacques Rousseau and Sun-Moon-Light Tathagata, Adam and Eve, and how to educate children.
 Also: “Please, sit down.”

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-records-case-25" target="_blank">Listen to this talk on mnzencenter.org</a>